EbrahimAbdelwahed/e-brain-/instructions.md

  ---

 ## TECHNICAL CONSTRAINTS
  - All credentials loaded from `.env`.
 -- All write actions to X must be authorized via a Bearer token in API requests.
 +- All write actions to X must use OAuth user-context tokens (OAuth 2.0 or OAuth 1.0a) with appropriate scopes.
  - Must respect X API rate limits and ToS.
  - DRY_RUN=true in development until explicitly disabled.
 - Use structured logging with timestamps and context.
 - Code should be modular and testable.

+## X API Ingestion – Operational Notes
+- API host: use `api.x.com` for v2 endpoints by default.
+Configurable via `X_API_BASE`.
+- Endpoints used:
+  - `GET /2/users/by/username/:username`
+  - `GET /2/users/:id/tweets?tweet.fields=created_at,author_id,text`
+- Auth: App-only Bearer token (`X_BEARER_TOKEN`) with Tweet read permissions.
+- Logging: `x_api_error` now includes status, host, path, and a body snippet to aid debugging.
+- Common failures and fixes:
+  - 401/403: invalid or insufficient tier; regenerate token or upgrade access.
+  - 404: invalid username or protected/suspended account.
+  - 429: rate-limited; reduce `--max` or add backoff.
+  - DNS/connectivity: override `X_API_BASE` if X changes domains.

  ---